brightprogrammer/VulkanHelper/README.md

 improve code readability, make a descriptorCopies vector and pass it as parameter.

 ### `Vulkan::Tools::VulkanBase` HEADSTART
-Although you can initialize Vulkan on your self by creating everything (instance, device, surface, swapchain,...), you can also use VulkanBase to jumpstart your application in just one call.
+Although you can initialize Vulkan by yourself by creating everything (instance, device, surface, swapchain,...), you can also use VulkanBase to jumpstart your application in just one call.
 VulkanBase will quickly create a VkInstance, VkSurfaceKHR, VkDevice, VkSwapchainKHR and VkImageView (s) for swapchain images.
 All of this can either be done in a single call or you can do them in multiple function calls.
 It also stores necessary data like, device queues, image extent, image format etc...
 ```c++
 // include all headers in one shot